Add flag to arv-put to set a trash_at date

 --trash-after N, it periodically updates the updated collection's

-#10 Updated by Peter Amstutz almost 1 year ago
+#10 Updated by Peter Amstutz over 1 year ago

 + if trash_at.tzinfo is not None: + # Timezone aware datetime provided. + utcoffset = trash_at.utcoffset() + else: + # Timezone naive datetime provided.
 Assume is local. + utcoffset = datetime.timedelta(hours=-time.timezone/3600) + # Convert to UTC timezone naive datetime. + trash_at = trash_at.replace(tzinfo=None) - utcoffset

 Not sure why you're rounding off to hours if the timezone struct has the offset in seconds?
 Also why calculate a negative offset and then subtract it when the source value is meant to be added?

 + logger.error("--trash-at argument should be set in the future") + sys.exit(1) + if args.trash_after is not None: + if args.trash_after < 1: + logger.error("--trash-after argument should be >= 1")